-Upon commencement with Cranbrook Care, new employees shall be required to serve a qualifying period for the first six months of their employment.
+Upon commencement with Cranbrook Care, new part-time and full-time employees shall be required to serve a qualifying period for the first six months of their employment.
 The qualifying period is primarily for the purpose of the employer and the employee determining each other's suitability in terms of job-fit, capability to complete required duties, assimilation to work environment, respective expectations and job satisfaction.
 Ongoing employment with Cranbrook Care shall be dependent upon successful completion of the qualifying period.